 King David I was determined, after the battle of Stracathro, to subdue and ultimately destroy the Kingdom of Moray.
 He founded the priory at Urquart, Royal castles and burghs were established at Forres and Elgin and a castle at Auchindoun.

 As part of the suppression, he granted land in Moray to Freskin, Lord of Strathbrock, a Flemish Knight and immigrant.
-Duffus castle was built by Freskin in 1140.
+Duffus Castle was built by Freskin in 1140.

-was built the same year and was the seat of the Bishop of Moray.
+Birnie Kirk was built the same year and was the seat of the Bishop of Moray.

-was founded in 1141 and confirmed by a papal bull in 1174.
+The Abbey at Kinloss was founded in 1141 and confirmed by a papal bull in 1174.

 Adjacent to the castle grounds at Kinneddar stood the ancient Kirk of Kinneddar which became the second cathedral of Moray following the move of the bishop’s seat from Birnie to Elgin.

-was founded in 1230 by King Alexander II.
+The priory at Pluscarden was founded in 1230 by King Alexander II.

 The demise of Alexander III in 1285 led to a time of Scottish revolt and punitive attacks by King Edward.
 Led by William Wallace and Andrew de Moray in 1297, the First War of Scottish Independence was followed by outbreaks of plague which led to a substantial depopulation of Moray in both the Burghs and the rural areas.

-During the 14th century the Loch of Spynie began to silt up, eventually denying Elgin access to its harbour at Spynie.
-However, the ports of Garmouth and Findhorn continued to play a major role in the economy of the area.
+During the 14th century, the Loch of Spynie began to silt up, eventually denying Elgin access to its harbour at Spynie.
+However, the ports of Garmouth and Findhorn continued to play a significant role in the area’s economy.
 In 1393 the port of Garmouth became the principal port for Elgin.

 Royal authority over the whole of mainland Scotland was finally re-established with the crowning of King James I. The early 15th century generally saw peace return to Moray.

-The 16th century was a time of exploration, and the beginning of the decline of the ignorant and superstitious Middle Ages.
+The 16th century was a time of exploration and the beginning of the decline of the ignorant and superstitious Middle Ages.
 It was also a period when the clergy were becoming more powerful and acquiring more and more land.

 The Burghs continued to grow, and populations increased.
-The tollbooth became the centre for the collection of taxes, the seat of local government, the court, prison, and sometime even a place of execution.
+The tollbooth became the centre for collecting taxes, the seat of local government, the court, the prison, and sometimes even a place of execution.

 In 1589 James VI. seized the opportunity to convert the bishopric into a temporal lordship.

-The bishopric of Moray lasted 581 years in all and during that period its influence upon the district had been broadly good.
-Moray owes almost everything from the growth of its towns, and its position as a cathedral city, to progress and developments made in the same period.
+The bishopric of Moray lasted 581 years in all, and during that period, its influence upon the district had been broadly good.
+Moray owes almost everything from the growth of its towns and its position as a cathedral city to progress and developments made in the same period.
 A period that remains part of its proudest inheritance.

 From 1644–1645 a Scottish civil war was fought between Scottish Royalists – supporters of Charles I under James Graham, 1st Marquis of Montrose – and the Covenanters, who were allied to the English Parliament and had controlled Scotland since 1639.

 His arrival did little to shake the loyalty of Moray.
-A Jacobite party was formed, but it included few men of note within the district.
+A Jacobite party was formed but included few men of note within the district.
 The magistrates of the burghs, the ministers of religion, and all who had any stake within the county, with very few exceptions, remained faithful to the Government.

 The failure of the Rising was practically assured by the Jacobite retreat from Derby (5th December 1745).

-On the 9th of March 1746, the Prince marched eastward into Moray, where he spent eleven days.
-For most of the time he stayed in Elgin, and paid a short visit to Gordon Castle
+On 9th March 1746, the Prince marched eastward into Moray, where he spent eleven days.
+He stayed in Elgin most of the time and paid a short visit to Gordon Castle before returning to Inverness.

 The countryside was redesigned, encompassing the fertile farmland of the coastal Laich of Moray, to the rugged highland whisky country of Strathspey.
-Lochs were drained and bogs reclaimed.
-Fieldscapes were replanned, new crops were sown and new farming traditions took hold.
+Lochs were drained, and bogs reclaimed.
+Fieldscapes were replanned, new crops were sown, and new farming traditions took hold.

-Elgin in particular was transformed, with the High Street the focus for many of its grandest buildings.
+Elgin, in particular, was transformed, with the High Street the focus for many of its grandest buildings.

 Craigellachie Bridge was built by Thomas Telford in 1814 as part of his Highland Roads and Bridges commission.

-Dr Gray’s Hospital was built in 1819 from money bequeathed by Dr Alexander Gray who made his fortune in India.
+Dr Gray’s Hospital was built in 1819 from money bequeathed by Dr Alexander Gray, who made his fortune in India.

 George Alexander Anderson bequeathed the money to found The Institution for the Support of Old Age and Education of Youth in 1831.

-was founded in 1898 with the opening of a village bakery in Aberlour.
+Baxters was founded in 1868 with a grocers shop in Fochabers, and Walkers was founded in 1898 with the opening of a village bakery in Aberlour.